My story… How did I end up where I am?

 With the passing of more time, and still no answers I began to wonder if my conditions were in fact related to a mental illness.
 With that doubt I located a well-known psychiatrist and began seeing him weekly.
 After only a month he told my very clearly “Krista you have to find a doctor who can figure out what is wrong – you do not have a mental illness”.
 It was helpful to hear that, but I stayed under his care as I navigated the medical maze with my elusive medical problems.
 He kept me grounded, focused and moving forward as I saw more doctors who invariably would tell me that my problems were psychosomatic when they were unable to determine what was wrong.

 Even though I had begun proper medical treatments, my health was not returning and so I kept on with my studies looking for solutions.
-I completed studies in nutrition, herbalism, holistic and alternative healing techniques, environmental factors, became a hydro colon therapist.
-From there I branched out into hypnotherapy, interactive guided imagery, dream work, art therapy, family/systemic constellations (not astrology, but based on Bert Hellinger’s work) and other spiritual types of practices in an effort to see the bigger picture of well-being.
+I completed studies in nutrition, herbalism, holistic and alternative healing techniques, environmental factors.
+From there I branched out into hypnotherapy, interactive guided imagery, dream work, art therapy, family/systemic constellations (not astrology, but based on Bert Hellinger’s work) and other spiritual types of practices because of their role in well-being.

 Years passed and I continued crawling my way back to more body function.
-It was painstakingly slow and arduous.
-I just did what Dory, in the movie Finding Nemo does, “just keep swimming, just keep swimming“.
+It was painstakingly slow.
+Good thing I didn’t now how long it would take.
+I did what Dory in Finding Nemo does, “just keep swimming, just keep swimming“.
 It required an extremely detailed and strict diet, herbs, supplements, medical and alternative treatments and a personally appropriate lifestyle.
 I began giving talks about what I knew, offered classes and began working with kids and adults via phone consultations, office visits or in their home.
 I knew what questions to ask, I listened, asked more questions and followed my nose.

 I listen, interact, ask a lot of questions, guide, teach and involve my clients rather than dictate or preach.
 Your person is unique and needs a unique personal recipe to move forward.

-If you would like more information about the tools I use to help people, please visit my website at:
+If you would like more information please visit my website at:

 As you read my blog entries or listen to the podcast you will learn a lot more about me.
-My hope is that my sharing enables you to find your own path with greater peace, trust and well-being.
+My hope is that my sharing enables you to find your way.